- About Us

 At Colorado Estate Matters, we represent parties on either side of these cases.
 For those who need to hold a fiduciary accountable, we can help you seek to rectify any wrongs suffered.
 And if you’ve been accused of breaching your fiduciary duty, we can work with you to challenge these allegations and protect your rights.

-We know what tactics the other side will employ and can work proactively to defeat them and overcome any anticipated hurdles.
+Speak with a Denver fiduciary litigation attorney who knows what tactics the other side will employ and can work proactively to defeat them and overcome any anticipated hurdles.

 When you first contact us, we’ll begin with a free consultation where we’ll discuss your case and the specific facts involved.
 We’ll then provide you with an honest assessment of your claim and recommend a legal strategy tailored to your needs.
 If you decide to move forward with us, your next steps will depend on which side of the fiduciary litigation dispute you’re on.